 - Unified Access Gateway appliance points to a load balancer in front of the Horizon servers, the selection of the server instance is dynamic.

 - By default, port 8443 must be available for Blast TCP/UDP.
 However, port 443 can also be configured for Blast TCP/UDP.

 Note: If you configure Unified Access Gateway to use both IPv4 and IPv6 mode, then the Blast TCP/UDP must be set to port 443.
-You can enable Unified Access Gateway to act as a bridge for IPv6 Horizon clients to connect to an IPv4 backend Connection Server or agent environment.
-See Support for IPv4 and IPv6 Dual Mode for Horizon Infrastructure.
+See Unified Access Gateway Support for IPv4 and IPv6 Dual Mode for Horizon Infrastructure.

 - The Blast Secure Gateway and PCoIP Secure Gateway must be enabled when Unified Access Gateway is deployed with Horizon.
 This ensures that the display protocols can serve as proxies automatically through Unified Access Gateway.
 The BlastExternalURL and pcoipExternalURL settings specify connection addresses used by the Horizon Clients to route these display protocol connections through the appropriate gateways on Unified Access Gateway.
 This provides improved security as these gateways ensure that the display protocol traffic is controlled on behalf of an authenticated user.
 Unauthorized display protocol traffic is disregarded by Unified Access Gateway.

 - Disable the secure gateways (Blast Secure Gateway and PCoIP Secure Gateway) on Horizon Connection Server instances and enable these gateways on the Unified Access Gateway appliances.